LEDNA | EFEIA

 We've been doing this backwards

-For decades, the approach has been reactive: wait for symptoms, measure exposure, install shielding, fix problems after they appear.
+For decades, the standard approach to electromagnetic pollution has been reactive: wait for symptoms, measure exposure, install shielding, remediate after the fact.
+EMF becomes something to fight against, constantly, with barriers and fixes that age out before the next technology cycle.

 LEDNA isn't another protocol to follow.
 It's a design standard that makes electromagnetic hygiene the default, not the exception.